If someone close to you has died, the responsibilities associated with death can be overwhelming.

 The following information will point you in the right direction and will help with everything from properly dealing with family, to settling and distributing an estate.

-(And we've also included few Pro Tips to help make the complicated stuff a little easier along the way).
+(We've also included few Pro Tips along the way to help make the complicated stuff a little easier.)

-STEP 1 - Taking care of dependents, and honoring final wishes
+PHASE 1 — Take care of dependents, and honoring final wishes

 Dependents and pets